 Services

-Libby supports her students from start to finish, providing advice on high school curriculum planning, standardized test-prep strategies, summer enrichment opportunities, college lists, essay coaching,and application preparation.
+Libby supports her students from start to finish, providing advice on high school curriculum planning, standardized test-prep strategies, summer enrichment opportunities, college lists, essay coaching, and application preparation.
 Libby guides students applying to colleges and universities in the United States, Canada, and the U.K.

 Libby provides a range of personalized services to guide students through every step of the college admissions process, beginning with an introductory meeting with a student and their parents.

-Although Libby is always available for consultations as needed, she typically schedules one annual meeting with 10th and 11th grade students between mid- January and the end of February to discuss the next year’s course selections and create an action plan for standardized testing and extracurricular activities.
-11th grade students are given college research tools, advice on college visits, and a targeted list of schools to visit or engage with virtually.
+11th | One annual meeting between mid-January and the end of February to review grades, discuss the next year’s course selections, standardized testing, summer enrichment opportunities, and extracurricular activities.
+Students are given college research tools, advice on college visits, and a targeted list of schools to visit and/or engage with virtually.

-Summer Before 12th Grade: One meeting that takes place in June/July to review and refine the list of schools under consideration and create a summer work timeline.
+Summer Before 12th Grade | One meeting that takes place in June/July to review and refine the list of schools under consideration and create a work timeline for the completion of the Common Application, including the personal essay.